-What is the problem you are solving, and why does it matter?
+What is the problem you are trying to solve, and why does it matter?

 Larger organisations with more developers and new hires face even greater challenges.
-This has led to engineering managers seeking a new tool to speed up the process and increase dev-productivity.
+This has led to engineering leaders seeking a new way to speed up the process and increase dev-productivity/output.

 How will Silo Team solve this problem?

-Silo Team provides insights and recommendations to stakeholders, identifying what worked, what didn't work, and suggesting improvements for the future.
+Silo Team also provides insights and recommendations, identifying what worked, what didn't work, and suggesting improvements for the future.

 Engineering Managers